jsalsman/EduChat/README.md

 ## Requirements

-The project uses Poetry for dependency management, but includes a `requirements.txt` file for `pip`.
+The project uses Poetry for dependency management internally, but includes a `requirements.txt` file for deployment.
 Key dependencies include:
 - Python 3.12
 - Streamlit 1.43.2
 - Google GenerativeAI 0.8.4